famousj/the-little-hooner/hooner.md

 - Come up with an entirely new non-food-based theme and rewrite the whole thing.

-- What about a gate that is not recursive?
-Just pairs?
-Ease into the idea of how functions work in hoon

-- Special format for list of cords: <|this is a list|>

-- `lest` is a non-null list

 - Add a discussion about faces?

-- `%-` is the rune to call functions.
-Considering whether to add this to the discussion of `head` in chapter 1 or to do it somewhere else.

 - There are two ways to enter a null-terminated list.
 You can either do